johnkstockton/johnkstockton.github.com/_posts/2013-01-04-spark-unit-test.md

     [info] Passed: : Total 1, Failed 0, Errors 0, Passed 1, Skipped 0
     [success] Total time: 1 s, completed Nov 2, 2012 10:47:38 AM

-You could modify the `sparkTest` method to suite your needs, eg., maybe you want to pass in the number of threads spark should use, or if you'd prefer to have the SparkContext directly passed into the body, using the [Loan Pattern](https://wiki.scala-lang.org/display/SYGN/Loan).
+You could modify the `sparkTest` method to suit your needs, e.g., maybe you want to pass in the number of threads Spark should use, or if you'd prefer to have the SparkContext directly passed into the body, using the [Loan Pattern](https://wiki.scala-lang.org/display/SYGN/Loan).
 This met our needs for the moment, though, and we thought it would be useful for others as well.